isdanryan/MilestoneProject1/README.md

 ### ***Bugs and Fixes:***

+1.
  * **Issue** - Trying to use fontawesomes kit/javascript way of loading icons wasn't working.
 Only a square was being rendered on the site
-* **Fix** - Downloaded and sourced the required fontawesome css file locally.
+ * **Fix** - Downloaded and served the required fontawesome css file locally.
+1.
+ * **Issue** - Using scaleable float to align sections on the journey page to created the required layout was causing incorrect shifting of elments.
+ * **Fix** - Used Flex instead of float.
+1.
+ * **Issue** - The span elements used for the pure CSS hamburger menu were create a non uniform cross.
+ * **Fix** - Removed the given transform properties and created new values to create the correct cross within the layout of the page.
+1.
+ * **Issue** - Slow load times were on the gallery pages were being caused by the images.
+ * **Fix** - Used an online tool to compress the images down allowing an average of 85% saving.

 ### **Post Development Testing**
 #### **Validators**